 - Go ashore to explore places of historic interest - including former trading outposts, deserted Royal Canadian Mounted Police stations, or Franklin expedition sites

 - Explore the tundra on foot with field classes in local geology and flora led by Arctic experts

 - Community visits are fascinating - life is tough in the far north, but a warm welcome is always guaranteed.
-This is your opportunity to talk directly to the people who live here, and they always have stories to tell
+This is your opportunity to talk directly to the people who live here, enthusiastic to share their stories

-- Between fascinating lectures, scanning for wildlife & socialising, there’s rarely a dull moment on ship
+- Between fascinating lectures, scanning for wildlife and socialising with guests from around the world, each moment on ship is inspiring

 What are the main places of interest in the Northwest Passage?

 The history of Franklin’s fateful expedition is a massive draw for many travellers to the Northwest Passage.

 Standing sentinel on a windswept beach of Beechey Island are the three graves of John Torrington, John Harnell and William Braine, the earliest casualties in what became the infamous, tragic opera.
 Their exhumation played a pivotal role in the unmasking of lead poisoning as a key contributor to the demise of Franklin's party.
 Standing next to the lonely graves of these lost Englishman, more famous in death than when alive, is certainly sobering.
 All Northwest Passage cruises make a stop at this site.